15 Best Things to Do in Marathon (FL)

 The Crane Point Museum, Nature Center And Historic Site

-This 63-acre site is where visitors get the chance to learn pretty much everything there is to know about the history, nature, and culture of Marathon and surrounding areas.
+Now you can come to find out all there is to know about the history, nature, and culture of Marathon and the Middle Keys.

-The site itself is quite spectacular, with tropical plants, nature trails, and educational exhibits scattered about.
-The expertly-restored home of pioneer George Afferley still stands on the site and is open to visitors who wish to learn more about him and his contributions to the area.
+The restored 1903 home of Bahamian pioneer George Adderley still stands by the trail and is open to visitors who wish to learn more about him and his contributions to the area.

 Curry Hammock State ParkSource: Wilfred Marissen / shutterstock